cljfx/cljfx/README.md

    See [examples/e10_multiple_windows.clj](examples/e10_multiple_windows.clj)
    and [examples/e17_dialogs.clj](examples/e17_dialogs.clj)

+5. `fx/make-ext-with-props`

+   Using this function you can create extension lifecycles that handle whatever additional props you need.
+These props will be applied after props of original lifecycle.
+There are some predefined lifecycles providing extra props for controlling default selection models in TabPane, ListView, TableView, TreeView and TreeTableView, see [examples/e27_selection_models.clj](examples/e27_selection_models.clj).

 Examples of included extension lifecycles are available at [examples/e21_extension_lifecycles.clj](examples/e21_extension_lifecycles.clj).

 #### Writing extension lifecycles